And craft can be learned.

 — Joe Lichtenstein

 No intake forms.
-No automated sequences.
+No funnels.
 No frameworks, no workbooks, no group sessions.
-Write directly — and we can establish whether what I do is what you need.
+Write directly, tell me the room you have to command, and we can establish whether what I do is what you need.

 joe@logeion.co.uk